antihax/goesi/esi/docs/CharacterApi.md

 > []string GetCharactersCharacterIdRoles(ctx, characterId, optional)
 Get character corporation roles

-Returns a character's corporation roles  ---  This route is cached for up to 3600 seconds
+Returns a character's corporation roles  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/roles/)

 ### Required Parameters